How to start Brewing? we help you choose

 2. Boil the solution in the kettle – Once it comes to a rolling boil, take the kettle off the burner to add the malt extracts.
 Mix to dissolve the extracts well and place it back to boil.

-Next step is to add the Hops.
-Check the recipe to know when to add them exactly and for how long you’ll need to boil it.
+The next step is to add the Hops.
+Check the recipe to know when to add them exactly and for how long you’ll need to boil them.

 3. Your wort is now ready!
 Cool it down fastBuy Brewing Equipment

 3: Fermentation: Clean and sanitize everything you use from this step onwards to avoid contaminating and spoiling your brew batch.

 1. Transfer the cooled-down wort into the fermenter.

 2. Add enough water to bring the level to about 19 liters.